-Updates will be shared on the SB 1 Grant Program Webpage: https://opc.ca.gov/sb-1-funding/
+Updates will be shared on the SB 1 Tribal Funding Program webpage: https://opc.ca.gov/sb-1-tribal-funding

-OPC will host an informational webinar about the Tribal Cultural Resources Funding Opportunity on July 1, 2025.
-The recording will be available on the SB 1 Funding webpage.
+OPC will host an informational webinar about the Tribal Cultural Resources Funding Opportunity on July 10, 2025.
+The recording will be available on the SB 1 Tribal Funding Program webpage.

-Office Hours will also be hosted periodically, as announced on the SB 1 Funding webpage.
+Office Hours will also be hosted periodically, as announced on the SB 1 Tribal Funding Program webpage.